Entry rules 14st SALON DAGUERRE (Paris) – 2021

 a) the images are the original work of the entrant and

-The purpose of this section is to prevent any interference with other individuals or animals which will or may cause a disturbance in their normal activity or disrupt the way an individual or animal interacts with its environment.
+The purpose of this policy is to prevent any interference with other individuals or animals which will or may cause a disturbance in their normal activity or disrupt the way any individuals or animals interact

 Entrants automatically agree to these terms by the act of entering the Exhibition and agree to cooperate with any investigation.